bigdata-i523/hid233/README.md

    hid:
    - 233
    title: Big Data Applications in Media and Entertainment Industry
-   abstract: This paper showcases how big data is used in the recommendation systems.
+   abstract: >
+      This paper demonstrates the growth of big data and its various applications in media and entertainment industry.
+We showcases the rapid surge of big data and the increasing need for big data technologies.
+We also describes the problems that come with big data and its challenges in the industry.
+We then present various utilization of big data and why big data is important in the advancement of media and entertainment industry.
    url: https://github.com/bigdata-i523/hid233/paper1/report.pdf
    type: latex
    status: in progress